auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     Do feel free to derive public salts from _ephemeral_ values, though, as long as they are quickly forgotten and include a high quality source of randomness.
 You could even apply self-documenting tags to this derivation.

-[^public-salts-and-oprf]:
-    Typically, it will not be plausibly deniable that a given public salt is associated with a given login name.
-However it can be plausibly deniable that somebody has "stolen" a public salt.

-    On the other hand, an OPRF salt is never directly revealed to typical users, but if it's stolen, only rarely could it be plausibly deniable that it was stolen.

-    This is a separate and less-important threat model than making it difficult for Craig to reconstruct login names from account salts.
-One might sensibly decide that one doesn't care much about this tertiary concern, and decide to derive public salts from seeds and keys.

-    This could be a particularly sensible choice if your deployment makes use of both public salts and secret OPRF salts.
-One could reuse the per-account seeds to derive both kinds of salt, decreasing the storage requirements of your authentication database.

 [^also-evidence-of-compromise]:
     Moreover, leaking such a key would grant its holders the ability to prove